dhimmel/gene-ontology/_includes/about.md

 GO annotations are frequently incorporated into bioinformatics analyses; however, parsing the ontology and annotations can be difficult.
 This website aims to simplify the process of retreiving GO annotations.
 The annotations are current (see [last updated date](#last-updated)) and customizable to an individual user's needs.
 Annotations are provided separately for each species.

 Please share any feedback, suggestions, or bug reports.
+See the [ThinkLab discussion](//thinklab.com/discussion/compiling-gene-ontology-annotations-into-an-easy-to-use-format/39) to learn more or comment.
 The [project is open source](//github.com/dhimmel/gene-ontology) and contributions are welcome.